Questions about aged care assessments

 The assessor will visit you at home to talk with you about your situation, health, lifestyle, and how you’re going with completing daily tasks around the home.
 This will help them to recommend the right services for your needs.

-You can also have a family member or friend present during your assessment.
+You can choose to have a family member or friend present during your assessment.

 What do I need to have ready for an assessment?